smusleh/UMLP/Docker/Docker_guidelines.md

 # Unified mRNA Subcellular Localization Predictor
 UMSLP: Unified mRNA Subcellular Localization Predictor based on Machine Learning Techniques

-## fasta folder
-Contains 3 floders:

-* TEST_01: Testset_01:
-         Independent dataset files used for testing only.
-* Train: Training Dataset:
-         Contains all five Fasta Sequence Files used to train MSLP models.
-The fifth one is a combination of all Fastafiles.
-* UI_Test: User Interface test file contains five sequences from each localization

-## Code Folder:

 ## Docker Guideline: